 audioconferencing; or

 other media used in a course in conjunction with any of the technologies listed in paragraphs (a) through (c).
+Distance education does not include correspondence courses.

 Correspondence Education: Correspondence Education means education provided through one or more courses by a community college or district under which the college or district provides instructional materials, by mail or electronic transmission, including examinations on the materials, to students who are separated from the instructor.
 Interaction between the instructor and student is limited due to separation, is not regular and substantive, and is primarily initiated by the student.
 Correspondence courses are typically self-paced, although a regular cycle of assignment submissions and delivery of feedback should be established for facilitated learning.
 If a course is part correspondence and part residential training, it is considered a correspondence course.
 Correspondence education is not distance education.

 A student is considered to be “enrolled in correspondence courses’ if correspondence courses constitute 50 percent or more of the courses in which the student is enrolled during a financial aid award year.
-In order for a correspondence education student to be considered a full-time student at the District, at least half of the student’s coursework must be made up of non-correspondence coursework that meets one-half of the District’s requirement for full-time students.
+In order for a correspondence education student to be considered a full-time student at the district, at least half of the student’s coursework must be made up of non-correspondence coursework that meets one-half of the district’s requirement for full-time students.

 Course Approval

-Each proposed or existing course offered by distance education shall be reviewed and approved separately.
-Separate approval is mandatory if any portion of the instruction in a course or a course section is designed to be provided through distance education.
-(Ref.
-FA Contract Article 10)

 The review and approval of new and existing distance education courses shall follow the curriculum approval procedures outlined in AP 4020 titled Program and Curriculum Development.
 Distance education courses shall be approved under the same conditions and criteria as all other courses.